rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

     vocabulary, added noun phrases from the description of the labels to it.
-However, since our phase-1 model seemed to confuse fields with methods, for Phase-2, we additionally created a blacklist of terms that didn’t contain any domain-specific information, such as; Mixed Methods, Meta Analysis, Narrative Analysis and the like.
+However, since our phase-1 model seemed to confuse fields with methods, for Phase-2, we additionally created a blacklist of terms that didn't contain any domain-specific information, such as; Mixed Methods, Meta Analysis, Narrative Analysis and the like.

 3.  **Word2Vec Model generation**: In this pre-processing step, we used